-Resource allocation costs.
 If tax incentives are successful, they will cause additional investment in sectors, regions or countries that would not otherwise have occurred.
 Sometimes this additional investment will correct for market failures.
-Other times, however, the tax incentives will cause allocation of resources that may result in too much investment in certain activities or too little investment in other non-tax favored areas.
+Other times, however, the tax incentives will cause allocation of resources that may result in too much investment in certain activities or too little investment in other non-tax favoured areas.

-It is difficult to determine the effects of tax provisions in developed countries where markets are relatively developed.
-It is more difficult to determine the consequences of tax provisions in developing countries where markets do not approach the competitive models.
-As such, where markets are imperfect, it is not clear whether providing tax incentives to correct market imperfections will make markets more competitive.17
+It is difficult to determine the effects of tax provisions in countries where markets are relatively developed.
+It is even more difficult to determine the consequences of tax provisions in developing countries where markets are not well approximated by existing competitive models.
+As such, where markets are imperfect, it is not clear whether providing tax incentives to correct market imperfections will make markets more competitive.25